Explicit Brauer-Manin obstructions on plane quartics: Computing the index of a plane quartic

 \subsubsection{Local index $2$}

-There are 479 curves in the database with max local index $2$, of which all but $15$ have obvious quadratic points (hence have global index $2$).
+There are 479 curves in the database with maximum local index $2$, of which all but $15$ have obvious quadratic points (hence have global index $2$).
 To find `obvious' quadratic points we searched for points on $X$ of small height over fields $\Q(\sqrt{d})$ with $|d| < 200$.
 In contrast to the situation for $\Q$-points where the lack of obvious points gives high confidence that there are in fact no points, it is plausible that some of these $15$ curves have quadratic points over larger quadratic fields.
-The following example is one of the 15 for which the methods described in this paper can prove that the global index is in fact $4$, despite there being no local obstruction to having index $2$.
+In the example below we use the methods in this paper on one of those $15$ curves to prove that the global index is in fact $4$, despite there being no local obstruction to having index $2$.

 \begin{Proposition} Let $X \subset \PP^2_\Q$ be the curve given by the vanishing of

 Then $X$ is a smooth genus $3$ curve of index $4$, but for every prime $v \le \infty$ the index of $X_{\Q_v}$ is at most $2$. \end{Proposition}